Chaturvediiii/MERN_REAL-ESTATE/README.md

 # RealEstate Application

 RealEstate is a MERN (MongoDB, Express.js, React.js, Node.js) web application designed to simplify the process of  selling, or renting properties.
 Users can sign up or log in using Google or email, create and manage their profiles, perform CRUD operations on properties, and leave feedback about their experience using the website.
+Advanced search functionality is used to search using keywords like sale, rent, furnished, parking, etc.

 ## Features

 User Authentication: Users can sign up or log in using their Google account or by providing an email, username, and password.

+Advanced Search Functionality : It is used to search using keywords like sale, rent, furnished, parking, etc.

 Profile Management: Users can update their profiles, including personal information and profile picture.